 3. "Fulfillment@" in the Sender Line

-Many big sweepstakes companies send their emails from a fulfillment email address.
-For example, here's one you will definitely want to open:
+Many big sweepstakes companies send their emails from a "fulfillment" email address.
+For example, here's one you'd definitely want to open:

 But again, it's easy for scammers to use email addresses that follow this pattern.